Natural Beauty And Body Care Products

 My Favourite Products

 I don’t want to spend too long dedicating a portion of this blog to the products I use because I don’t actually use that many items.
-But I do use a few brands that I consistently buy and love and thought I’d mention.
+But I do have a favourite makeup brand and thought I’d mention it.

-I fell in love with Jane Iredale makeup a few years ago and I honestly don’t think I’ll ever switch back to anything else.
-I never really wore a lot of makeup before discovering Jane, but I wear a full face almost every day because it is so clean and looks so natural.
+I fell in love with Jane Iredale makeup a few years ago and I honestly will never switch back to anything else.
+I never really wore a lot of makeup before discovering Jane Iredale, but I wear a full face almost every day because it is so clean and looks so natural.
 It enhances your natural beauty rather than covers up your face.
 It is on the pricier side, and there are so many more natural brands that are also affordable too.
 I just don’t have any experience with using them.
 But if you are looking for a professional line with serious wear and incredible ingredients, this is the one I couldn’t recommend enough.

 Vegans, please keep in mind this line is not 100% vegan, however they are still Leaping Bunny Certified and PETA approved.
 A few of their products contain beeswax and carmine.
 The Jane website is fantastic though because there is a page that lists all of the non-vegan items, which is only a few from their extensive line.